Redirect your Downspouts

 Redirecting downspouts onto a vegetated area such as a yard or garden slows water down and allows pollutants to be filtered out.
 Often, the volume of runoff will be reduced through infiltration.
 This can also help prevent downstream flooding and recharge groundwater.

 If runoff flows uninterrupted onto sidewalks and driveways, it could drain as much as 12 gallons of water per minute during a heavy rainfall.
 This stormwater can pick up pollutants such as motor oil and lawn chemicals on the way, carrying these pollutants to local lakes, ponds and wetlands.
+Sending the flow to areas where the water can soak in lowers the volume of water that is sent to the stream and helps prevent pollutants from being carried there along with it.

 Plant a Rain Garden